Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 Download from sourceforge: [https://sourceforge.net/projects/mara-mybox/files/](https://sourceforge.net/projects/mara-mybox/files/)

 ## Limitation
+* Not enough testings are done and MyBox has low reliability.
+Data damage even happened in some versions.
+* New functions are added and codes are improved continually, and MyBox has bad stability.
+Unexpected function failures happened sometimes.
 * MyBox windows may often be blocked when some Input Method is running.
 Workaround is to disable/uninstall this Input Method.

 ## Migration